-► DO NOT allow clothing wet with material to stay in contact with skin ► Avoid all personal contact, including inhalation. ► Wear protective clothing when risk of exposure occurs. ▶ Use in a well-ventilated area. ► Prevent concentration in hollows and sumps.
-DO NOT enter confined spaces until atmosphere has been checked. ► Avoid smoking, naked lights or ignition sources. ▶ Avoid contact with incompatible materials.
-Safe handling ► When handling, DO NOT eat, drink or smoke. ► Keep containers securely sealed when not in use.
-Avoid physical damage to containers. ► Always wash hands with soap and water after handling. ▶ Work clothes should be laundered separately. ► Use good occupational work practice. ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions. ► Material is hygroscopic, i.e. absorbs moisture from the air.
-Keep containers well sealed in storage. ▶ Store in original containers. ► Keep containers securely sealed.
-Other information ▶ No smoking, naked lights or ignition sources.
-Other information ▶ Store in a cool, dry, well-ventilated area. ▶ Store away from incompatible materials and foodstuff containers. ▶ Protect containers against physical damage and check regularly for leaks.
-Observe manufacturer's storage and handling recommendations contained within this SDS. itions for safe storac ge, including any incompatibilities A Class container in quitable for laboratory quantities
+- DO NOT allow clothing wet with material to stay in contact with skin - Avoid all personal contact, including inhalation. - ▶ Wear protective clothing when risk of exposure occurs. - Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked. - Avoid smoking, naked lights or ignition sources. - Avoid contact with incompatible materials.
+Safe handling - ▶ When handling, DO NOT eat, drink or smoke - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - ▶ Work clothes should be laundered separately. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS. - ▶ Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.

+- Store in original containers.
+Keep containers securely sealed - ▶ No smoking, naked lights or ignition sources. - Other information Store in a cool, drv. well-ventilated area. - ▶ Store away from incompatible materials and foodstuff containers. - Protect containers against physical damage and check regularly for leaks. - ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.

+Conditions for safe storage, including any incompatibilities

+Suitable container

-▶ Glass container is suitable for laboratory quantities ▶ Metal can or drum Suitable container ▶ Packaging as recommended by manufacturer. ▶ Check all containers are clearly labelled and free from leaks.
-Storage incompatibility Avoid reaction with oxidising agents
+- Metal can or drum

+- Packaging as recommended by manufacturer. ► Check all containers are clearly labelled and free from leaks.

+- Storage incompatibility

+- ▶ Avoid reaction with oxidising agents